| |

 2. Speed up document processing and transcription

-State and local agencies are adopting AI-powered document processing tools to automate document processing, classification, and data extraction.
+State and local agencies are adopting AI-powered document processing tools to automate workflows like data classification and extraction.
 The ability to understand document contents in mere seconds is helping staff improve their workflow and decision-making processes.

 AI tools can transcribe historical handwritten documents, making them accessible to researchers and the public.
 Jonathan Feldman, CIO of Wake County, North Carolina, has started using AI for transcription.
 He pointed to a transparency initiative in his area that is transcribing works such as the Enslaved Persons Project and the Restrictive Racial Covenant Project as real-world examples.